-Our little freelance community is one of diverse talents, unique skill and extraordinary passion.
+Our little freelance community is one of diverse talents, unique skills and extraordinary passion.
 But to our friends and family – we’re nightmares to buy for.
-At Christmas time, where Secret Santa’s and office Christmas parties are coming thick and fast, it can be hard to know what to buy for the freelancer who never sets foot in an office.
+At Christmas time, when Secret Santas and office Christmas parties are coming thick and fast, it can be hard to know what to buy for the freelancer who never sets foot in an office.
 We’re chained to our desks and we work where we sit, so what else could we possibly need in our stockings?

 Don’t worry, I’ve got you covered.
-From stationary supplies to coffee machines, I’ve drawn up a list of the essential presents your freelancer will actual want to receive on Christmas day.
+From stationery supplies to coffee machines, I’ve drawn up a list of the essential presents your freelancer will actually want to receive on Christmas day.

 2. Portable Headphones